diatomic/diy/docs/mkdocs/docs/remote_comm.md

 blocks outside of their neighborhood.
 When enqueuing data remotely, DIY doesn't know the assignment of block global ID (`gid`) to MPI process rank; this information is only kept for the local link.
 Hence, the full `diy::BlockID` information (a tuple of block gid and MPI process rank) must be provided by the user.
-For dequeuing, nothing changes when receiving remote messages.
-Messages arrive over the link, and their gid is known just as if the source were local.
+For dequeuing, we iterate over a vector of incoming block gids extracted from the communication proxy, and then dequeue each of those messages.

 ~~~~{.cpp}
 void foo(Block* b,                             // local block